arizas/Ariz-HumanityBridge/HOW-WE-WORK.md

 # **How we work**

-Welcome to our community of Ariz GMS contributors!
+Welcome to our community of Ariz HumanityBridge contributors!
 Our main goal is to provide a simplified platform that addresses the following issues within human aid operations; Localization, transfer of funds beyond borders, and corruption.
 This document provides an overview of how we collaborate using lightweight and mostly asynchronous processes.
 We welcome all kinds of competencies in our community.
-Humanitarian professionals, developers,

 # **How to contribute**

 **- Report issues/request a feature:**
 To report a bug or a feature request, please review all open and closed issues to ensure no one has previously created a similar topic.
 Create a new item in our project and place it with status 0.
-Please use our Item template to ensure efficient work and good documentation from step one.
+Items will generate issues and move to triage after initial prioritization.

 **- Solving Issues:**
 Review the list of good first issues.
 You can pick any issues from the Backlog column and indicate your interest by leaving comments.